Jim16888/API-Call-Work/README.md

 * Windows Vitural Machine

 ## Introduce
-* Compile the process by visual studio on virtual machine
+* Compile the data by visual studio on virtual machine

 [Data](https://github.com/aaaddress1/my-Little-Ransomware/)
 * Acquire the API call funciton from .exe file by API Monitor